-There are a number of reasons a real estate owner might consider a Florida 1031 exchange, from swapping out a potentially bad property to saving on capital gains taxes.
+There are a number of reasons a real estate owner might consider a Florida 1031 exchange, from swapping out a potentially bad property to saving on federal capital gains taxes.
 Exchanging properties can benefit you as a property investor as you exchange one investment property for another replacement property.

-As a savvy Florida real estate investor, you can make huge tax savings when looking to sell investment properties.
+As a Florida real estate investor, you can make huge tax savings when looking to sell investment properties.
 Normally, when selling a business or an investment, the IRA expects you to pay up to 30 percent in capital gains taxes on the relinquished property.

 Luckily for property owners, there is a legal way in which you can avoid this tax burden.
 And that is through the 1031 Exchange which is contained in Section 1031 of the IRA Code or Internal Revenue Code.
 This part of the Internal Revenue Code basically allows investors to exchange one property for another in order to defer tax payments.

 There is a catch, though; you must exchange a “like-kind” property during a Florida 1031 Exchange for the replacement property.
 In real estate law, “like-kind” properties are those that are similar in nature and are held in the United States.
 They also has to be business or investment properties, as opposed to personal properties.

 Eligible 1031 Property Types